team-reflect/beginning-of-infinity/notes/Preface.md

 Humanity was never sustainable.
 It is a myth that there ever was a time of tranquility where we lived peacefully at one with nature and each other.
 Human existence was absolutely brutal until very recently.
 And eventually, unless we choose otherwise, we will be wiped out by an extinction event.
 Only in creating the right [[Knowledge]] can we be saved.

 We should not use (the semblance of) [[Sustainability]] as an aspiration or a constraint on planning.
 For example, we shouldn't just try and solve the 'human' part of global warming.
-If the earth goes into a new ice-age, or warms dangerously, we should solve that regardless of how much of it is man-made or not.
+If the earth goes into a new ice-age, or warms dangerously, we should solve that regardless of how much of the problem is man-made or not.

 Since all problems can be solved with the right [[Knowledge]] and we humans, as [[Universal Explainers]], have the potential to obtain any knowledge, we can have a cosmically sized impact upon the universe.
 Not only can we survive, but we can explore, learn, and thrive throughout our galaxy and more.
 If we so choose.